 Missing All Upper or Lower Teeth

 General Dentists may advertise dental implants and actually only handle a few stand-alone restorations each year.
-First Coast Oral and Maxillofacial Surgery, however, are experts in implant surgery and more advanced and complicated cases.
-Call (904) 565-1505 in the North Florida Area – Jacksonville, Lake City, Amelia Island, FL area.
+First Coast Oral Surgery, however, are experts in implant surgery and more advanced and complicated cases.
+Contact any of our locations in the North Florida Area – Jacksonville, Lake City, Amelia Island, FL area.
 We have solutions for nearly anyone missing all upper or lower teeth.

 Want to learn more?
 Contact our office today to schedule an appointment!